Over 108,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 There were 110,486 claims filed in Illinois the week of Dec.
 20.

-There were reported 145,054 new unemployment claims were filed across the state, the week of Dec.
+There were 145,054 new unemployment claims filed across the state, the week of Dec.
 13.

 Illinois reported 138,359 unemployment claims during the week of Dec.
 6.